schobernoise/Language-Construction-Tool/README.md

 Of course you can configure this tool to fit your needs however you like.
 For example, with some small adjustments you could use it as database-manager for recipes and so on.

+## Functionalities

+- Adding, Editing and deleting Words from and to a database
+- Batch importing and exporting from and to csv/xls/txt
+- Adding Images to all words
+- Generating Words and exporting them
+- Compare words with multiple undockable treeviews
+- Analyse texts and import their essential vocabulary
+- Import essential words from the web

 ## Prerequisites and Quickstart

 This tools entire GUI is based on tkinter.